djordjijeK/data-structures/README.md

 # Data Structures

+Data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.

 ## 1. `ArrayList` Data Structure

 `ArrayList` in `Java` is used to store dynamically sized collection of elements.
 Contrary to arrays that are fixed in size, an `ArrayList` grows its size automatically when new elements are added to it.